In this post, let me introduce you some of the best Visual Composer alternatives.

 But, the free version of Elementor is far more robust and powerful than the free plugin of Beaver Builder.
 Rather than going to the free version of the Beaver Builder, going to the free version of the Elementor makes more sense as the latter comes with plenty of features being a free version.

 Coming to the speed, Beaver Builder is slightly slower than the Elementor.
-Because the changes you make in Elementor is instantaneous whereas in Beaver Builder it isn't.
+Because the changes you make in Elementor are instant whereas in Beaver Builder it isn't.

 The free version of Beaver Builder comes with various elements like HTML, Text, Video, and Photo.
 Whereas, the pro version of the plugin comes with more than 20 modules that are powerful.